sandgraal/tiny-helpdesk-hero/IMPLEMENTATION_PLAN.md

 # Implementation Plan

-The codebase has been reset to documentation only.
-This plan captures the roadmap for rebuilding Tiny Helpdesk Hero and flags what is already complete.
+The project is kicking off with a documentation-first approach.
+This plan captures the roadmap for building Tiny Helpdesk Hero and flags what is already complete.

 ## Status Snapshot
-- [x] Archive previous prototype code and reset repository to documentation baseline.
-- [x] Refresh core documentation (README, DEVELOPMENT, CONTRIBUTING, IMPLEMENTATION_PLAN).
+- [x] Establish documentation baseline (README, DEVELOPMENT, CONTRIBUTING, IMPLEMENTATION_PLAN).
 - [ ] Recreate technical scaffolding (public assets, LittleJS bootstrap, module layout).
 - [ ] Deliver the jam-ready playable build.